 Hippo Tops is an aquatic plant that still grows wild in Europe and Asia.
 The plant originates from the north-east side of the Himalayas.
 The name Hippo Tops is derived from Hippocrates.
 This Greek philosopher was the first to recognize the beneficial health effects of watercress.

-Hippo Tops are available all year round and can be kept at a temperature of between 2 and 7°C for up to a week.
+Hippo Tops are available all year round and can be kept at a temperature of between 2-7°C for up to a week.
 Produced according to socially responsible cultivation methods, Hippo Tops satisfy hygiene standards in the kitchen.
 The shoots are cultivated cleanly and hygienically.

 1 of 5